What tax penalty abatement do you qualify for?

 - Death of a family member

-You must proof to the IRS that you did your “due diligence” and was not "negligent” in attempting to repay the income tax debt that you owed.
+Additionally, you must proof to the IRS that you did your “due diligence”.
+You were not "negligent” in attempting to repay the income tax debt that you owed.

 Penalty Relief Due to First Time Penalty Abatement or Other Administrative Waiver

 The IRS may provide administrative relief from a penalty that would otherwise be applicable under its First Time Penalty Abatement policy.

 Under the Service's First Time Penalty Abatement policy, you may qualify for administrative relief from penalties for failing to file a tax return, pay on time, and/or to deposit taxes when due if the following are true: